 Searching for the best things to do in Brisbane with babies and toddlers?
 Whether you’re looking for fun family activities or ideas for the next play date, here’s a list of free things to do in Brisbane with a baby or toddler.

-Best Free Things to do in Brisbane with a Baby
+Best Free Things to do in Brisbane with babies and toddlers

 Want to find a playgroup?
 Playgroup Queensland is a great place to learn about fun activities for parents, babies, and toddlers.
 Queensland parents who register by their child’s first birthday receive a free 12-month family membership.
 Find a playgroup in your area here.

 Free Swimming Classes – Baby Splash classes are free for parents and babies 2-6 months old.
 Rackley Swimming has several locations with indoor heated pools in Brisbane.
 The classes are 20 minutes long and help your bub get used to being in the water for the first time.

 1 Free Swim Class – Aquatic Achievers offers “one free starter session” swimming lesson.
 I took my son when he was four months old, and we did our first submersion in the pool.